kaidez/build-css-demo/README.md

 # CSS BUILD PROCESS TUTORIAL

-This is the source code for a demo post/screencast/blog post/whatever about my personal CSS build process.
+This is the source code for a the screencast and blog post/whatever about my personal CSS build process.
 It's based on a code refactor I had to do for work and I used it as a test project for my process.

-I may or may not do a tutorial for all this...there's some cool stuff in here and the code isn't complicated, but it is very detailed.
-Maybe too detailed for a straight-forward tutorial.

-Maybe into separate tutorials...I dunno.

-But everything's under an MIT license so feel free to use it as you see fit.
-[Tweet me](http://twitter.com/kaidez) if you have questions.
+Everything is under an MIT license so feel free to use it as you see fit on my blog.

 ## HOW THE CODE WORKS
 The production-code is in `build`.
-Run it by either opening `index.html` in a web browser or running the the code from the server of your choice.
+Run it by either opening `index.html` in a web browser or running the the code from the server setup of your choice.

 ## PLAY WITH THE BUILT OUT CODE
 The files in `build` get built out using three pieces of pre-processor software: [Jade](http://jade-lang.com/), [LESS](http://lesscss.org/) and [Coffeescript](http://coffeescript.org/).